Skip to content

 We, Landmarken AG, use cookies and similar technologies on our website to provide you with interactive content such as maps and videos.

-Under "Settings," you will find information about the individual functions as well as in our privacy policy.
+You can find information about the individual features under “Settings” as well as in our Privacy Policy.

-You can return to the cookie settings at any time in the footer of the website and thus also revoke your consent.
+You can return to the cookie settings at any time via the website footer and revoke your consent there.

 Settings

-• Cookies in this category are necessary for the basic functions of the website.
-They ensure secure and proper use and cannot be disabled.
+• Cookies in this category are necessary for the website's basic functions.
+They ensure secure and proper use of the website and cannot be disabled.

 • We use marketing cookies to measure the effectiveness of marketing campaigns and to provide updates about our products.